 Sold STCThis beautiful new Oakgrove Waverton, for immediate occupation!
 Move in before Christmas.
 Pop along when convenient and take a look at this lovely home This stunning 2 bed home is available now to reserve for only £1000.00.
 With an active social community on the park, your move to a bran...

 Sold STC Guide PriceThis lovely 46 x 20 plot is ready for a forever home of your choice.
 At the top of a cul de sac of 4 properties, on the final release of The Bramleys within Orchard Park, peace and quiet goes hand in hand with this lovely plot.
 The price quoted is for a standard specification Prestige Reprise al...

 Sold STCThis beautiful Oakgrove Clarendon will be delivered and ready for occupation in February 2019 and can be reserved now.
 All the usual features of low maintenance exterior, oak internal doors and plush interior associated with Oakgrove have been planned for this home.
 Email now for more details or cal...

-£205,000Last remaining plot on this sought after area of Orchard Park, for a home of your choice to your own requirements.
-King's Acre plots can be purchased off-plan and we are able to offer free accommodation while you await delivery of your new home.
-All King's Acre plots come with a landscaped garden...
+£205,000This is the last remaining plot on this sought after area of Orchard Park, available for a home of your choice designed to your specification.
+Your new home will with a landscaped garden, adjacent garage and block-paved driveway.
+We can also offer accommodation while you await delivery of your n...

 Sold STCA 36 x 22 plot with private rear garden, detached adjacent garage and block paved driveway in a cul-de-sac of only 4 plots, is suitable for a home of your dreams.
 Not sure on the make or model to compliment the plot?
 Why not ask us for help and advice to make the very best of the home on this lovely...